Depression & Mental Health

 Medication

-Antidepressant medications may help regulate neurotransmitter systems involved in mood regulation.
-Medication decisions are individualized based on symptom profile and clinical evaluation.
+Antidepressant medications may help regulate the neurotransmitter systems involved in mood regulation.
+These typically take two to four weeks to show effect and should always be taken under psychiatric supervision.
+Medication decisions are individualised based on symptom profile, severity, and clinical evaluation.
+Antidepressants should never be started or stopped without medical guidance.

 Lifestyle and Behavioural Strategies

-Supportive lifestyle measures can also play an important role in recovery, including:
+Supportive lifestyle measures can play an important role in recovery, including:

-These strategies are usually used alongside professional treatment.
+These strategies are used alongside, not instead of, professional treatment.

 When to Seek Professional Help